gilnam74/vex-sneppet/computer-science-for-artists.md

 ## Data Structures

 #### Hash Tables
 The **hash function** generates a value of fixed length for each input.
 The resulting value, random pattern, will be always the same for the same input.
+Such operations, when you apply it several times without changing the result, are called **idempotent operations**.

 ```c
 // Pseudocode